Step by Step

 When a boil is reached, remove kettle from heat and stir in the dried malt extracts.
 Once fully dissolved, turn the heat back on and bring to a boil.

-Boil the wort for 60 minutes, adding hops at the start of boil.
+Boil the wort for 90 minutes, adding Fuggles hops at 30 min and Hallertauer hops at 70 min.
 Add yeast nutrients (I use 1 tablet BrewFerm Servomyces yeast nutrient), Irish moss and dextrose at 10 minutes remaining.

-Chill the wort to around 75 °F (24 °C).
+Chill the wort to around 24 °C (75 °F).
 Transfer to primary fermenter.
 Aerate the wort well, pitch yeast and swirl fermenter to mix well.
 Place blow-out valve for first 24-36 hours, then switch to normal airlock.
+LalBrew Farmhouse yeast prefers it on the warmer end, so if you can, keep the temps between 22-23 °C (71.5-73.5 °F) for the entire primary ferment.

 NOTE: Some Saison yeast strains are prone to stall, so allow the beer to ferment in primary a full two weeks if needed.
 LalBrew Farmhouse yeast is not prone to this, especially when provided with good yeast nutrient at start.
+It could even be done in 5 days, so just keep an eye on it.
 I also use 2 packets (22 g) of LalBrew Farmhouse yeast to ensure it overcomes the high starting gravity.

 Once primary fermentation is done, transfer to secondary.
 I use a conical fermenter that allows removal of trub and secondary fermentation without transferring to a new vessel.